rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

         passwd {username}

 2. Give the new user `sudo` permissions for privileged operations on the system.
-    This is the primary user for logging in remotely and making changes to the server.
+    This user is the primary user for logging in remotely and making changes to the server.

     a.
 Run the following command:

         visudo

-      **Note:** On some distributions, the text editor that system uses for `visudo` is `vi`.
+      **Note:** On some distributions, the text editor that the system uses for `visudo` is `vi`.
 It's not a user-friendly editor, so you might need to consult a [vi tutorial](http://bignosebird.com/docs/vi.shtml) for help.